kdgregory/example-lambda-java/docs/database.md

 | `sizes`           | An array of strings that identifies the various resolutions that have been saved for the file.

+## Keys and Indexes

 The current implementation uses a composite key: `username` as the partition key, and `id` as the sort key.
-This seems counter-intuitive, as `id` is a unique value, but is driven by the following:

-* We can use Query for all retrievals, without needing a global secondary index (which only provides eventual consistency and also increases the provisioned throughput and therefore the cost of the table).
-* The primary retrieval operation is a list of all photos by user (and for retrieving an individual photo, it's not too onerous to require that the retriever know the username).
-* In a production environment, with a large number of users, hashing by username should provide a sufficiently-performant distribution of data (unless, of course, there's one user with an orders-of-magnitude more photos than another).
+Partitioning by username is a consequence of the primary retrieval pattern, which is a list of photos by user.
+This is, however, sub-optimal for a system with a small number of users, where records may be concentrated in a single shard.

+I considered using `uploadedAt` as the sort key, to give users a consistent listing.
+However, there is no way to guarantee that `uploadedAt` would be unique, even with millisecond precisions.
+And it's easy enough to sort the array before returning it.

+There's a global secondary index on `id`, to support the Resizer's need to retrieve a newly uploaded photo's metadata knowing only its ID.
+My one concern in doing this is that GSIs are eventually consistent.
+However, there should be enough of a delay between writing the initial metadata and needing to retrieve it that the index will become consistent.

+## Sizes

+The Resizer produces a fixed set of renditions, controlled by the `Sizes` enum.
+This field holds the names of the size values that have been written to the image bucket.
+The files are written to S3 using the key `images/photoId/size`, so it's easy for the client to generate image URLs knowing the size.

+The `sizes` field -- more correctly, its absence -- also indicates a newly uploaded photo.
+If the Resizer sees an empty field, it first moves the photo from the Uploads bucket to the Images bucket (and then saves the metadata with `ORIGINAL` as the only size).